Learning Circles and Cohorts

 Facilitator: Todd Gorton, Impact Manager, In-N-Out Burger

-3. Helping Without Hurting in Generosity - Video Series | SIGN UP
+3. Helping Without Hurting in Generosity - Video Series

 This online training features four half-hour videos with 21 experts and ministry practitioners covering theology, pastoral ministry, economics, transformational development, Christ-centered generosity, and program evaluation.
 We'll explore biblical perspectives on effective generosity, addressing questions like: Which ministries should we support?
 What criteria should guide our decisions?
 How can we evaluate ministry effectiveness?

-Facilitator: Ted Child, Executive Director, Elijah Fellowship
+Facilitators: Ted Child, Executive Director, Elijah Fellowship and Jon Beighle, President, Stewardship Foundation

-4. Effective Trauma Care - Video Series | SIGN UP
+4. Effective Trauma Care - Video Series

 Featuring eight compelling sessions from Dr. Dan Allender (our 2024 conference speaker), this course will deepen your understanding of trauma and abuse impacts while equipping you with practical engagement tools.
 Peer discussions will help you apply these insights to your work and partners' contexts.
 We are pleased to offer a second round of this learning circle after another group completed it last year.